SafetyCulture/jwt-authentication/docs/API.md

 This name should match the name of a key in the `publicKeyServer`.
   - sub `String` - Subject.
 The name of the system the token is for.
 If the subject is generating tokens for itself the `sub` and `iss` should be the same.
   - aud `String` - Audience.
 The value that identifies the resource server.
+This can also be an array of strings when the token is intended for multiple resource servers.
 - options `Object`
   - privateKey `String` - The private key to use when generating the token.
   - kid `String` - Key ID.
 The identifier of the key used to sign the token in the format